fossasia/neurolab-android/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Report a bug
-about: Report a bug which you have noticed, to help us improve Neurolab
+about: Report a bug which you have noticed, to help us improve NeuroLab Android app
 title: ''
-labels: bug
+labels: Bug
-assignees: ''
+assignees: suresh-gandhi, jddeep

 ---

 **Describe the bug**
 <!--Please state here what is currently happening.-->

-**Expected Behaviour**
+**Expected Behavior**
 <!--A clear and concise description of what you want to happen.-->

 **Steps to reproduce it**